diagram money concept scaled

 It’s no secret that Amazon increasingly interferes with the ability of third-party sellers to operate, facing increasing antitrust scrutiny as a result.
 For now, seller dependency on Amazon fulfillment services subjects merchants to continually shifting business practices that are not under the merchant’s control.

-Here are just some of the commonly reported issues that create cash flow issues for FBA sellers:
+Here are just some of the commonly reported issues that create Amazon FBA cash flow issues for sellers:

 • Inventory storage limits